smsummers1/e15/vhours/README.md

 ## ERRORS
-#### Below are some of the errors that may come up when you run your app and their solutions are below.
+#### Below are some of the errors that may come up when you run your app and their solutions.

 ### **Error: Permission Denied**